-We all stress out for one reason or another.
-We might even consider those times as bad.
-But, if you want to turn those bad times into better-stress-free days (without losing your temper) then follow these 5 simple steps.
+If you want to turn your stressful times into better-stress-free days (without losing your temper) then follow these 5 simple steps:

 1. Morning meditation/prayer/moment of silence